qiuyue1993/Notes/CVPR2020/Reading list.md

 - A Real-Time Cross-Modality Correlation Filtering Method for Referring Expression Comprehension

+Abstract: we propose a novel Realtime Cross-modality Correlation Filtering method (RCCF).
+RCCF reformulates the referring expression comprehension as a correlation filtering process.

+Method: The expression is first mapped from the language domain to the visual domain and then treated as a template (kernel) to perform correlation filtering on the image feature map.
+The peak value in the correlation heatmap indicates the center points of the target box.
+In addition, RCCF also regresses a 2-D object size and 2-D offset.
+The center point coordinates, object size and center point offset together to form the target bounding box.

+Result: Our method runs at 40 FPS while achieving leading performance in RefClef, RefCOCO, RefCOCO+ and RefCOCOg benchmarks.
+In the challenging RefClef dataset, our methods almost double the state-of-the-art performance (34.70% increased to 63.79%).

 ### Image-Text Matching / Visual-Semantic Matching (Embedding) (5)

 - Graph Structured Network for Image-Text Matching